gitcseme/gitcseme/README.md

 ### Hi there, I'm Shuvo 👋

-## I'm a software developer
+## Full Stack Asp.Net software engineer at ENKAIZEN

-- 🔭 I have studied computer science and completed BSc in CSE in 2019
+- 🔭 I have studied computer science and completed BSc in CSE.
-- 🌱 I’m currently learning angular 9 and everything 🤣
+- 🌱 I’m currently learning vuejs and everything 🤣
-- ⚙️ I work with ASP.NET Core and Angular for web developing.
+- ⚙️ I work with ASP.NET Core and vuejs for web developing.
-- 👀 I’m looking for job as a software engineer.
 - 🏐 I love volleyball

 ### Connect with me: